FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 "How the hell is that possible?"

 Remember, information over the internet and beyond is sent in network packets.
 These packets effectively contain all of the information associated with the content you are either sending or receiving.
 From a network management perpsective, it would be nice to be able to see these packets in transit in order to see what is actually going during these connections.
 There are packet analyzing tools for this exact purpose.
 A hacker could use one of these tools to sniff traffic over wifi and steal information.
-I'll have an article about this in the future, but for now let's shift back to VPNs.

 One thing that is important for any VPN to have is a strong encryption standard.
 VPN's will use a variety of ways to further encrypt traffic, which for us is important if we want to be able to stay secure on non-safe networks.
 VPN's will encrypt our data before reaching the VPN server itself.
 Any attempt to sniff the traffic will be seen as giberrish, and might deter a hacker from attempting to target your machine.